Hourglass

 Frequently Asked Questions

-What measurements define an hourglass figure?
+What measurements qualify as an hourglass figure?

 What waist-to-hip ratio is considered hourglass?